simonlapsansky/folderSync/README.md

 # One-Way Folder Synchronization Script

 This script synchronizes files and directories from a source folder to a replica folder.
 It uses the `watchdog` library to monitor file system events and logs these events to a log file.
 The script can handle file creation, modification, deletion, and movement.
+Implemented and tested on Windows

 ## Features